The Oriental Land Company

-Oriental Land pays licenses and royalties to The Walt Disney Company for use of their intellectual properties, while Disney provides consultation and their Imagineering division to design and build Oriental Land's theme parks and attractions at the resort.
-The Oriental Land Company is the only Disney Resort business company in the world that has no capital relationship with Disney.
+Oriental Land pays licenses and royalties to The Walt Disney Company for the use of Disney intellectual property, while Disney provides consultation and design services through Walt Disney Imagineering for the resort’s theme parks and attractions.
+OLC is the only Disney resort operator that has no capital relationship with Disney.

 History

 The Oriental Land Company was founded in 1960.
 The company was developing Maihama, an area of land in Urayasu that was created through land reclamation.
 Two years later, the company contacted Disney about building a theme park.
 OLC was also building a few shopping centers in Chiba Prefecture.